3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 # 3LC Integration

-This document outlines how to use the 3LC integration available for Ultralytics YOLO classification and object detection.
+This document outlines how to use the 3LC integration available for Ultralytics YOLO classification, object detection and instance segmentation.

 For any questions or problems, please reach out on the [3LC Discord](https://discord.com/channels/1236027984150794290/1236118620002586655).